 Marc has spoken in over 40 countries, authored seven books, and published over 100 essays; his writing has been translated into 11 languages.
 Marc’s latest book, Education to Better Their World: Unleashing the Power of 21st Century Kids (Columbia TC Press, 2016), won the FOREWORD INDIES 2016 Book of the Year Award Gold Prize for Education.

-Marc’s background includes teaching at all levels — elementary through college, six years at the Boston Consulting Group, and 10 years as founder and CEO of a software game development company.
+Marc’s background includes teaching at all levels — elementary through college, six years at the Boston Consulting Group, and ten years as founder and CEO of a software game development company.
 He has been a professional musician and has acted on Broadway.
 He holds degrees from Oberlin College, Middlebury College, Yale University and the Harvard Business School.

 Hattie Compton-Moen is a Year 11 student and avid technology user.
 She has a passion for ensuring that our future, whatever new technologies it holds, is accessible to people from all backgrounds and particularly to women.
-Since first discovering her passion for Science, Technology, Engineering and Maths at age 5, she has competed in the Robocup competition and placed for 7 years consecutively, and also teaches two girls' robotics clubs.
-As a Future Problem Solver, Hattie is enthusiastic about solving issues that may arise as our technologies evolve.
+Since first discovering her passion for Science, Technology, Engineering and Maths at age 5, she has competed in the Robocup competition and placed for seven years consecutively, and she also teaches two girls' robotics clubs.
+As a Future Problem Solver, Hattie is enthusiastic about solving issues that might arise as our technologies evolve.
 She is particularly interested in how education can equip New Zealand's youngest generations for a technology-focused future.

 Sue Suckling assists companies, organisations and individuals to clarify their purpose and strategy to deliver success, including how to respond to new technologies and disruption.
 This is both through her work as a professional director in commercial and government sectors, as well as independent consulting.